They say…

 First published: 12 and19 February 2001

-The brewery in Watou is still around, though after many years of close family links with brewery, also known as Het Sas, in nearby Boezinge, early in 2017 it formally became part of the same group under the name Leroy Breweries.
+The Van Eecke brewery in Watou is still around, though after many years of close family links with brewery, also known as Het Sas, in nearby Boezinge, early in 2017 it formally became part of the same group under the name Leroy Breweries.
 The facilities in Boezinge are bigger and better-equipped so some former Van Eecke brands are partly or wholly brewed there, including the famous Poperings Hommelbier mentioned below.
 But I suspect the abbey beer range is still being made at Watou.
 The beers are now labelled simply as Kapittel, without the definite article ‘Het’.

-Van Eecke, in Watou, is one of a cluster of small breweries around Poperinge, in the heart of West Flanders hop country, a connection commemorated in this brewery’s best-known product, the blond and marvellously hoppy Poperings Hommelbier.
+Van Eecke, in Watou, is one of a cluster of small breweries around Poperinge, in the heart of Flanders hop country, a connection commemorated in this brewery’s best-known product, the blond and marvellously hoppy Poperings Hommelbier.
 Pater, in contrast, is an abbey double, a style not normally noted for its hoppiness, but hops make their presence felt all the same.

 The beer is a burgundy brown, with a big chocolate, red wine and varnish aroma and a nice thick head.
 It’s softish in the mouth, well-conditioned (in the bottle) with some sparkle on the tongue, a winey, juicy malt palate and a hoppy edge to the taste right from the start.
 Some sweetness develops, but recedes again in a complex finish with distinct hoppy dryness and earthy notes that suggest Kent Goldings, only a channel-crossing from home.